 Nadiya Moidu

 Nadiya Moidu is an Indian actor, best known for Tamil cinema.
-Nadiya Moidu began their career in 2013.
+Nadiya Moidu began their career in 2013 and has been a prominent figure in the industry for over 13 years.
 With 30 credits to their name and an average audience rating of 7.2, Nadiya Moidu remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Nadiya Moidu is already attracting significant attention for their distinctive work.

 Career Milestones